DOS stands for Disk Operating System and it is a command line

 CONFIG.SYS and AUTOEXEC.BAT are changed.
 RAM is

 improved.
-By using this technique, a DOS and early versions of Windows set-up would work almost as
+By using this technique, a DOS and Windows set-up would work almost

 Run FDISK.EXE from the boot disk.